MicrosoftDocs/customer-insights/ci-docs/relationships.md

 Relationships connect entities and define a graph of your data when entities share a common identifier, a foreign key.
 This foreign key can be referenced from one entity to another.
 Connected entities enable the definition of segments and measures based on multiple data sources.

 There are three types of relationships:
-- Non-editable system relationships, created by the system as part of the data unification process
+- Non-editable system relationships are created by the system as part of the data unification process
-- Non-editable inherited relationships, which are created automatically from ingesting data sources
+- Non-editable inherited relationships are created automatically from ingesting data sources
-- Editable custom relationships, created and configured by users
+- Editable custom relationships are created and configured by users

 ## Non-editable system relationships